 You must be enrolled to complete this activity for credit, however, you are not required to enroll simply to view the presentation.

-Target Audience — Nurse practitioners, nurses, and pharmacists involved in the care of patients with hematopoietic stem cell transplantation (HCT).
+Target Audience — Advanced practice providers, nurses, and pharmacists involved in the care of patients with hematologic malignancies.

 |Learning Objectives — At the conclusion of this program, participants will be able to:|

 |•||Describe the types of hematopoietic cell transplantation used in the treatment of blood cancers, including autologous, allogeneic, and reduced-intensity allogeneic stem-cell transplantation|

 |•||Identify the methods of stem-cell collection used in patients with blood cancers|

 |•||Explain the overarching goals of hematopoietic cell transplantation for all types of blood cancers|

 |•||Explain hematopoietic cell transplantation as a treatment option for blood cancers|